 Women’s Vans Old Skool vs Reebok Club C Sizing

-Vans Authentic Sizing
+Authentic Vans Sizing

 Vans Authentic fits true to size.
 This is different than other types of classic Vans (other classic types of Vans fit snug regarding length).
 Why are these shoes different?